brycecherry75/ADF4351/README.md

 An example program using the library is provided in the source directory [example4351.ino](src/example4351.ino).

-init(SSpin, LockPinNumber, Lock_Pin_Used, CEpin, CE_Pin_Used): initialize the ADF4351 with SPI SS pin, lock pin and true/false for lock pin use and CE pin use - CE pin is typically LOW (disabled) on reset if used
+init(SSpin, LockPinNumber, Lock_Pin_Used, CEpin, CE_Pin_Used): initialize the ADF4351 with SPI SS pin, lock pin and true/false for lock pin use and CE pin use - CE pin is typically LOW (disabled) on reset if used; depending on your board, this pin along with the RF Power Down pin may have a pullup or pulldown resistor fitted and certain boards have the RF Power Down pin (low active) on the header

 SetStepFreq(frequency): sets the step frequency in Hz - default is 100 kHz - returns an error code